libgd/libgd/src/readme.txt

                       If no colors have yet been allocated in the image, gdImageColorClosest returns -1.

+                      When applied to a truecolor image, this function always succeeds in returning the desired color.

                       This function is most useful as a backup method for choosing a drawing color when an image already